juristr/fabiangosebrink.github.io/_posts/2016-07-03-asp-net-core-1-0-with-entity-framework-core.md

 In this repository I want to show the first steps with Entity Framework Core and ASP.NET Core 1.0.

-The Repository contains a sample WebAPI with CRUD-Operations that you can Get/Read/Update and Delete &#8220;MyModel&#8221; objects through HTTP-calls.
+The Repository contains a sample WebAPI with CRUD-Operations that you can Get/Read/Update and Delete "MyModel" objects through HTTP-calls.

 Here is the code: <https://github.com/FabianGosebrink/ASPNET-Core-Entity-Framework-Core>